 Robotics technicians are essentially on the manufacturing floor alongside the robots making sure they’re operating normally and aiding in their processes.
 Technicians need to be able operate the robots via their user interfaces and troubleshoot when something goes wrong.
 They need to be able to carry out basic maintenance and understand how each robot functions.

 Robotics specialists are the people who plan how each robot is going to fit within a manufacturer’s process.
 They need to be able to see the bigger picture and decide where and how a manufacturing workflow can be improved with the inclusion of an industrial or collaborative robot.
+Much of the training and education from this tier also aligns nicely with robotics engineer education requirements, making this a great place to start if that’s where you’d like your career to take you.

-Essentially, the robotics specialist is the subject matter expert on the robotic systems that are on the manufacturing floor.
+Essentially, the robotics specialist is the subject matter expert in the robotic systems that are on the manufacturing floor.
 They have to have a complete understanding of how the system presently operates so that they can make decisions about how to alter and improve it.

-Robotics specialists require more training and education than technicians, and are a logical next step from the technician in a robotics career path
+Robotics specialists require more training and education than technicians, and are a logical next step from the technician in a robotics career path.

 Traditionally, integrators are contractors that a manufacturing company will bring in to help design and implement new systems of robots.
 However, more and more companies are hiring their own integrators to be permanent staff.

 The answer is yes.
 Robotics involves aspects of both mechanical and electrical engineering, with the addition of automation and software engineering depending on your specific role.
+Depending on your specific role, the robotics engineer education requirements may be higher or lower, but you’ll absolutely need information found within these two fields.

 However, the most important thing for getting started in working with robots is having a basic understanding of mechanics.
 That doesn’t mean you have to be a mechanical engineer, though.
 If you’ve ever worked on car engines or assembled your own electronics, that’s a good start.

 If you’re interested in beginning a career in robotics, there are a lot of paths open to you.
-If you’re looking to get in at the ground floor as a technician, both experience and knowledge will help you greatly along the way.
+If you’re looking to get in at the ground floor as a robot technician, both experience and knowledge will help you greatly along the way.

 The problem is that there are so many paths to obtaining the skills you need that it can all be a bit overwhelming at first.
 That’s where we come in.

-We created RoboticsCareer.org to help connect people like you with the education, apprenticeships, and training programs that will get you on the right path.
+We created RoboticsCareer.org to help connect people like you with the education, robotics apprenticeships, and training programs that will get you on the right path.
 The search tool on the home page can sort through thousands of programs and institutions from all around the country to find the best options for your location and specific needs.

 So what are you waiting for?
 Navigate to our search tool and start your career path today!